thollaar/BUAN5405-docs/README.md

  * Getting Started (below)

 ## Getting Started

-1. **Read the syllabus** (above), which covers the learning objectives and student expectations for the class.
+1. **Read the syllabus** (linked above), which covers the learning objectives and student expectations for the class.
 2. **Make sure this is the right course for you.**
    * Have you taken the BUAN 5405 Test Out exam?
 If you passed then you won't need this course for BUAN 6505.
 We'd love to have you anyway, but it's your choice.
    * Want a general "How do I turn on my computer?" class?
 If so, then you probably don't want this one.